THE NEED

 300

-School-aged children are homeless in Baldwin County
+School-aged children were homeless in

 3200